page

 Choose Builder Gel if you need:

-• Custom lengths and shapes (forms/tips)
+• Custom lengths and shapes using forms or tips

 • Repairs and structural corrections